Tauranga Harbour Bridge

 The Tauranga Harbour Bridge refers to two bridges (the original two lanes wide, and the new three lanes wide) that carry Te Awanui Drive over the Tauranga Harbour.
-Te Awanui Drive is part of an expressway that connects Tauranga to Mount Maunganui.
-On the Tauranga side, Te Awanui Drive connects to Takitimu Drive, which crosses the Chapel Street Viaduct before running along the edge of the Waikareao Estuary.
+Te Awanui Drive is part of an expressway that connects Tauranga CBD to Mount Maunganui.
+On the Tauranga CBD side, Te Awanui Drive connects to Takitimu Drive, which crosses the Chapel Street Viaduct before running along the edge of the Waikareao Estuary.
 On the Mount Maunganui side, Te Awanui Drive connects to Hewletts Road, which runs through an industrial area towards Maunganui Road.

 History

 The original bridge was opened on 13 March 1988 by former Mayor of Tauranga, Robert Arthur Owens.
-Prior to the opening of the bridge, traffic wishing to travel between Tauranga and Mount Maunganui had to use the Hairini and Maungatapu bridges.
+Prior to the opening of the bridge, traffic wishing to travel between Tauranga CBD and Mount Maunganui had to use the Hairini and Maungatapu bridges.
 The Tauranga Harbour Bridge was tolled from opening until 22 July 2001.
 The tollbooths were on the Mount Maunganui side of the bridge.
 As the population of Tauranga grew, the bridge began to get very congested during the peak hours.

 As part of the Harbour Link project (which also included the construction of the Chapel Street Viaduct, the widening of Hewletts Road, and the construction of the Hewletts Road Flyover), a new bridge was constructed next to the original.
 On 7 September 2009, the new bridge opened.
-The original bridge now carries traffic towards Tauranga; the new bridge carries traffic towards Mount Maunganui.
+The original bridge now carries traffic towards Tauranga CBD; the new bridge carries traffic towards Mount Maunganui.